 When I was a kid, my parents would hide something under my pillow for Christmas and the New Year, claiming it was Santa’s gift.
-But it didn’t take me too long to know it was them, and I actually started making a list of what I want!
+But it didn’t take me too long to know it was them, and I actually started making a list of what I wanted!
 My first most expensive gift I asked for was a desktop computer in 1998, but I had to work really hard to get it.
 While desktop computers are probably not a gift-able thing in 2019, there is a rise of very tech-savvy gifts that appeal to many people now.
 With the holiday and New Year season approaching, everyone is probably thinking of “gifts”!
 So, I thought of writing this post about how the digital world changed the concept of gifts.

 While some people still like traditional physical gifts, there are dozens of online websites that give people ideas on “online” gifts.
 This includes the simple ideas of e-vouchers, e-gift-cards, to other more tech-savvy ideas like a service subscription for websites like Netflix, Spotify, Amazon music, or you can buy digital products like e-books and mobile applications.